 It was a mix of truth and error from then on.
 "These nations feared the LORD, and served their graven images, both their children, and their children's children: as did their fathers, so do they unto this day" (2Kgs 17:41).
-Yet even before they got there, both Samaria and Jerusalem were rebuked by the LORD who said, "with their idols have they committed adultery" (Eze 23:37).
+Yet, even before they got there, both Samaria and Jerusalem were rebuked by the LORD who said, "with their idols have they committed adultery" (Eze 23:37).
 It was not between men and women, this was against the LORD, who was their husband: "thy Maker is thine husband; the LORD of hosts is his name" (Isa 54:4).
 He was pictured as a husband way back in Egypt.
 The LORD said this about the Exodus, "I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was a husband unto them, saith the LORD" (Jer 31:32).

-Samaria and Jerusalem were "adulteresses" (Eze 23:45) and the LORD gave Israel "a bill of divorce" (Jer 3:8).
-So, God's word did use marital terms to portray spiritual relations.
-[This is seen in many other verses also.
-For more examples of this, go to the FAQ page at ABBSM.com.].
+Samaria and Jerusalem were "adulteresses" (Eze 23:45).
+The LORD even gave Israel "a bill of divorce" (Jer 3:8).
+So, without a doubt, God's word did use marital terms to portray spiritual relations.